 MTN Zakhele Futhi has an approximate 4% shareholding in MTN Group.
 This investment is the Company's only material asset.
-The Company also administers the associated funding of this investment - being the preference shares subscribed for by third party debt providers and a notional vendor finance facility obtained from MTN Group.
+The Company also administers the associated funding of this investment - being the preference shares subscribed for by third-party debt providers and a notional vendor finance facility obtained from MTN Group.

-On 25 November 2019, MTN Zakhele Futhi listed on the BEE Segment of the JSE marking the end of the "Minimum Investment Period".
-The listing provides shareholders with the ability to trade their shares between qualifying black people and black groups on the open market during the remaining Empowerment Period (which ends on 23 November 2024).
+On 25 November 2019, MTN Zakhele Futhi listed on the Black Economic Empowerment Segment of the Johannesburg Stock Exchange marking the end of the "Minimum Investment Period".
+The listing provides shareholders with the ability to trade their shares between qualifying black people and black groups on the open market during the remaining Empowerment Period (which has been extended to 23 November 2027).